towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 ## What are the governed tables in the AWS Lake Formation?

 A governed table is a new Amazon S3 table type that supports **ACID transactions**.
+It supports time travel as well.
+Note that the data that governed tables manage is actually stored in our S3 buckets.
+So we retain control over our data.

+The data is stored in *open file formats* like Parquet, CSV, and JSON.
+We make it super easy and fast to import and export data from popular table formats like Apache Hudi, Delta Lake, and Apache Iceberg.

+Due to the fact that governed tables track all of the possible updates, we can always access a previous version of our data lake.
+Thus, governed tables support **time travel**.

 ## Who is designated as the LF-Tag creator?